csu-cs/csci-235/docs/notes/01-start-programming.md

     However, in some cases, the C++ standard specifies that certain extensions are forbidden.
 -   Use this option to receive warnings when your code can compile but is NOT valid C++.
--   Helps track down errors and ensuring a better assignment grade.
+-   Helps track down errors and ensures a better assignment grade.

+`-Wmissing-declarations`

+-   Notifies you if you accidentally define a function without a [prototype (i.e. forward declaration)](06-functions-intro#function-prototype-function-declarations).

-### Run the hello Program
+### Run the Hello Program

 -   To run your newly-compiled program, type the name of the program
     `world`